gymnasium/gym-theme-tutor-plugin/README.rst

 For instance, edit the "donate.html" file in this directory.
 We can derive the content of this file from the contents of the `donate.html <https://github.com/edx/edx-platform/blob/open-release/palm.master/lms/templates/static_templates/donate.html>`__ static template in edx-platform::

     <%page expression_filter="h"/>
-    <%! from django.utils.translation import ugettext as _ %>
+    <%! from django.utils.translation import gettext as _ %>
     <%inherit file="../main.html" />

     <%block name="pagetitle">${_("Donate")}</%block>